7 Things To Measure Before Buying Dining ChairsBy Holly Rennels · February 25, 2016

 3. The length of time you spend around your dining room table.

 Our solid wood dining room chairs are quite comfortable.
 If, however, family dinners extend beyond an hour, it may be wise to consider a fully upholstered chair, like the Duvall above, or an upholstered seat.
 Most of our kitchen and dining chairs offer the option of both fabric or leather seats.
+You can even find inspiration in our guide to Dining Sets With Upholstered Chairs.

 4. The distance between the floor and the apron of your dining room table.